navnik/CloneOps-Voice-AI-Agent/system-prompt/riley-v35-production.md

 ### Driving-record hard disqualifiers

-A confirmed driving-record hard disqualifier exists when the candidate clearly reports any of the following approved conditions:
+A confirmed driving-record hard disqualifier exists when the candidate clearly reports any of the following approved conditions in the last three years:

 - More than two at-fault accidents.
 - More than three moving violations.